 - The 1200-Hour Comprehensive Master Esthetics Program: for students with no prior training who want to complete their entire esthetics education in one place.

-Both programs include hands-on training in our student spa and clinic, small class sizes, and career support to help you land the job you’re after.
+Both programs include hands-on training through our student spa and clinic, experienced instructors, small class sizes, and career-focused support designed to help students succeed after graduation.
+Whether your goal is working in a spa, medical spa, skincare clinic, or wellness environment, we are committed to helping you build a successful skincare career in Utah.
 Apply now or request a free info pack to get started.

 Frequently Asked Questions: Esthetician vs. Master Esthetician